SardiPzGB/loyalApp/README.md

 Tech: Spring Boot, JUnit4/Mockito

-Built-in Tomcat works on 9999 port (check application.yml), Swagger can be found on standard /swagger-ui.html# endpoint
+Built-in Tomcat works on 9999 port (can be changed in application.yml on `server:port`), Swagger can be found on standard /swagger-ui.html# endpoint

 ## Building